East African Community: South Sudan's accession

 In December 2012, Tanzania agreed to South Sudan's bid to join the EAC, clearing the way for the world's newest state to become the regional bloc's sixth member.
-In May 2013 the EAC set aside US$82,000 for the admission of South Sudan into the bloc even though admission may not happen until 2016.
+In May 2013 the EAC set aside $82,000 USD for the admission of South Sudan into the bloc even though admission may not happen until 2016.
 The process, to start after the EAC Council of Ministers meeting in August 2013, was projected to take at least four years.
 At the 14th Ordinary Summit held in Nairobi in 2012, EAC heads of state approved the verification report that was presented by the Council of Ministers, then directed it to start the negotiation process with South Sudan.

 A team was formed to assess South Sudan's bid; however, in April 2014, the nation requested a delay in the admissions process, presumably due to ongoing internal conflict.

 South Sudan's Minister of Foreign Affairs, Barnaba Marial Benjamin, claimed publicly in October 2015 that, following evaluations and meetings of a special technical committee in May, June, August, September and October, the committee has recommended that South Sudan be allowed to join the East African Community.
 Those recommendations, however, had not been released to the public.
 It was reported that South Sudan could be admitted as early as November 2015 when the heads of East African States had their summit meeting.

 South Sudan was eventually approved for membership to the bloc in March 2016, and signed a treaty of accession in April 2016.
 It had six months to ratify the agreement, which it did on 5 September, at which point it formally acceded to the community.
 It does not yet participate to the same extent as the other members.